 Why outsourcing the internal audit works for most CIFs

-Within those conditions, an outsourced internal audit function frequently delivers stronger performance than an internal appointment.
-A provider operating across multiple CIFs and other regulated entities brings pattern recognition that a single internal hire cannot match.
-They see the same categories of finding repeated across different firms, at different stages of development, under different cycles of CySEC supervisory attention.
-They understand what the regulator is currently focused on not from reading circulars in isolation, but from operating in the environment those circulars describe.
+Within those conditions, an outsourced function frequently delivers stronger performance than an internal appointment.
+A provider operating across multiple CIFs brings pattern recognition that a single internal hire cannot match: they see the same categories of finding repeated across different firms, at different stages of development, under different cycles of CySEC supervisory attention.
+Structural independence is also stronger, an external provider's professional obligation runs to the board and to the accuracy of their findings, not to institutional accommodation.

 The internal audit report is not a document you submit to CySEC.
 It is a record of what your board knew, when it knew it, and what it chose to do.